-Since the beginning of the United States' space program, Florida has played a pivotal role in development of the space industry.
-With Florida serving as the primary site for the National Aeronautics and Space Administration (NASA) and the U.S. Air Force's space launch infrastructure since the 1950s, space transportation has had a major effect on the state's economy and multimodal transportation system.
-Though accommodating this national mission has always been a significant role of FDOT, "space" itself was not previously considered a separate mode of transportation to be planned and developed by the state.
-This view began to change as space transportation
+Since the 1950's and the beginning of the US space program, Florida has played a pivotal role in development of the space industry, serving as the primary site for NASA, the US Air Force and, later the US Space Force's space launch infrastructure.
+Space transportation has had a profound effect on the Florida economy and multimodal transportation system.
+Though accommodating this national space mission has always been a significant role of FDOT,